Translate documentation files

-- File for translation review – Download this file to review and edit the translated document strings in a table view.
+- For translation review – Download this file to review and edit the translated document strings in a table view.
 The file shows the source and target languages segments side by side.

-- Translated file in source format – Download this file if you don't intend to review or edit the translations.
+- Translated native format – Download this file if you don't intend to review or edit the translations but to pick up the translated file ready to use.
 This file has the dame formatting style (title, headings, tables, etc.) as the source .docx file that you submitted, and it's ready to be used.

 - Translation memory – Download this file to recycle these translations the next time that you submit a translation request that uses a newer version of the source document.